dirkjanfaber/node-red-contrib-victron-vedirect-usb/README.md

 But if you know what you are doing you can also select a non-tested device.

+### Timeout

+Configure the stale data detection timeout in seconds (default: 10 seconds).
+If no data is received within this time, the node will stop outputting data and show a warning status.
+Leave the field empty to disable stale detection.

 ## Output

 The output depends on the connected product, but is based on the